joshualay/Notethread/Notethread v1.5 Journal.md

 * When I was doing the previous tag detection I had incorrectly used the text that had been entered.
 This meant i'd be hitting out of bounds straight away.
 * Resetting the current tag search term to nil meant that I was building an NSString like - @"(null)t".
 Can't match that!

+Shifted over the code I require to get the tag scroll view working.
+Really highlights how much duplicated code I have though.
+No design ideas yet on how to refactor.

+It works on first shot; however the the tag view appears to be sitting behind another view.
+It looks a bit off.
+Investigation required.

+It looked incorrect because I had adjusted the note text view.
+This meant that the tag scroll view looked too dark as I had its alpha as < 1.
+So against black it was going to look crap.

+Looks like it's working well for now.
+I need to get to the search bar now.
+I really think the tags could use some design love though!

 ## 22/05/2012